c0ffeeartc/EntitasGenericAddon/README.md

   - Manual `EntityIndex` registration

 ## Installation
-There are two ways of using EntitasGenericAddon:
+  - Install [Entitas](https://github.com/sschmid/Entitas-CSharp) framework into your project (tested with Entitas v1.13.0 but more recent may be also compatible)
+  - Install EntitasGenericAddon into your project:
+    - Preferred.
+Without using Entitas generator - copy `Entitas.Generic`, `Entitas.Generic.Events` sources into `Assets` folder somewhere
-  - with existing generated Contexts(not recommended)
-    - For now it only adds new generic contexts, generated and generic context instances have different workflows.
+    - Not recommended.
+With existing generated Contexts - copy `Entitas.Generic`, `Entitas.Generic.Events` sources into same assembly as generated `Contexts` class.
+For now it only adds new generic contexts, generated and generic context instances have different workflows.
 Improvements are welcome
-    - Copy `Entitas.Generic`, `Entitas.Generic.Events` sources into same assembly as generated `Contexts` class
-  - standalone without generator(preferred)
-    - Copy `Entitas.Generic`, `Entitas.Generic.Events` sources into `Assets` folder somewhere

 Warning: Please test project on target devices as soon as possible, and then regularly to avoid any pitfalls and show stoppers.

 ## Examples
 For more examples see [EntitasGenericAddon.Examples](https://github.com/c0ffeeartc/EntitasGenericAddon.Examples)